For Big Ten basketball teams, the second meeting measures adaptability and attitude

 All teams struggle to win the rematch of a game they previously lost at home.
 Since Coach Mark Turgeon took over the program in 2011, Maryland has only lost six times when the first game in a series is at home (and only twice since joining the Big Ten).
 But in those circumstances, Turgeon’s team has never won the road contest later in the season.

 Maryland could buck that trend Sunday with a trip to Rutgers.
-The Scarlet Knights (12-8, 8-8 Big Ten) defeated the Terps, 74-60, in their conference opener more than two months ago.
-Now Maryland (13-10, 7-9) will play the rematch with its NCAA tournament future hinging on the team’s performance during the next few weeks.
+The Scarlet Knights (12-8, 8-8 Big Ten) defeated the Terps, 74-60, in their conference opener more than two months ago in College Park.
+Now Maryland (13-10, 7-9) will play the rematch in Piscataway, N.J., with its NCAA tournament future hinging on the team’s performance during the next few weeks.

 The outcome of the second game in these series assesses how well a team responds from the first meeting.
 But the location of the games plays a significant role.
 For Big Ten teams since 2014-15, roughly 62 percent of regular season series are sweeps.
 When teams split a series, the home team wins each game about 4.5 times more often than vice versa.